 Provide chapter treasurers and officers sample chapter financial report and request completion.

-Prepare and mail (or arrange to have prepared and mailed) the 1099s for the past year in preparation for completion of required IRS 990s.
+Prepare and send (or arrange to have prepared and sent) the 1099s for the prior year.
+Prepare (or arrange to have prepared) the IRS form 1096 transmittal to the IRS.

 Select preparer and schedule appointment for preparation of IRS form 990.